dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-Once we add the dismiss method.
-We are then required to provide an implementation in RootViewController.
+Once we add the dismiss method to the protocol, we are then required by the compiler to provide an implementation in the `RootViewController`.
+Just add it under the `present` method.
 ```swift
 func dismiss(viewController: ViewControllable) {
     if presentedViewController === viewController.uiviewController {